-A WordPress theme controls and unifies every aspect of your web site design.
-It allows you to add a “skin” over your entire site in a similar way that a template system does but it also also provides you with more control over the management, presentation and ability to customize the template features.
+The WordPress theme system controls and unifies the design areas of a web site.
+It lets you add a “skin” to your entire site in a similar way that a web template system does but it also also provides users with more control over the management, appearance and ability to customize your site’s template settings.

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).

-As stated above, one of the unique and revolutionary features of the WordPress theme is that the way your web site appears to site visitors on the outside is an entirely different system from the management of your content.
+As stated in the quote above, one of the unique features of the WP theme is that how your website appears to site visitors in no way affects how your content is managed.

-Basically, what this means is that a WP theme lets you change the appearance of your website as much and as often as you like without affecting your website’s content and all the functionality you’ve built into it.
-For example, if WP site has been set up for e-commerce, changing the entire look of the site with a different theme won’t affect the content or the functionality of the web site.
-All e-commerce features, site and plugin settings and product information will remain intact, but your site will look completely different.
+In simple terms, what this means is that WP themes let you modify the look and feel of your website as much and as often as you want without affecting your site’s content and all the work you’ve put into it.
+For example, if you have configured WP site for e-commerce, changing the entire look of your site with another theme won’t affect the content or the functionality of your website.
+All e-commerce features, site and plugin settings and product information will remain unaffected, but your site will look completely different.

-Because when you use WordPress, you no longer have to wait until your website’s design is done.
-You can get your business website built quickly and get started with any theme you want, and modify the entire look, feel and design of your website in mere minutes, whenever you choose … and as many times as you like!
+Because when you use WordPress, you no longer have to wait until your site’s web design is done.
+You can get your business website built quickly and start with any theme you want, and modify the entire look, feel and design of your site in minutes, whenever you want … and as often as you like!

-Even better, you can easily replace any theme on your site without requiring web coding knowledge.
-Simply pick a theme you want, upload it to your site and activate it.
-WordPress lets you change your website design and customize elements like header images, page layout, style settings and more in less than a few minutes …
+Even better, you can easily replace any theme on your site without having web design skills.
+Just pick any WP theme you want, upload it to your site and activate it.
+WordPress allows you to change your site’s design and customize elements like header images, layout, typography and more in a few seconds …

-As WordPress is distributed as open source software, website designers all around the world can design themes specifically for the WordPress platform using the WordPress templating system.
+Because WordPress is open source software, web designers can design themes specifically for the WP CMS platform using the WordPress templating system.

 This means that thousands of great WordPress themes can be downloaded by WordPress users.
-Themes are normally distributed for Free under the terms of the GNU General Public License, or they can be purchased as Premium (paid) WordPress themes.
+Themes are usually distributed freely under the terms of the GNU General Public License Definition, or sold as Premium (paid) WordPress themes.

-The WordPress team maintains a FREE directory of WP themes which gives WordPress users access thousands of great themes completely free of charge …
+The WordPress development team maintains a FREE directory of WordPress themes which gives WordPress users access thousands of great themes for free …

 (WordPress.org – Themes Directory)

-As WordPress becomes more popular, more designers are now focused on developing themes for a wider range of users.
+As WordPress becomes more popular, more designers are now starting to develop themes for a wider range of users.

-You can view a number of WordPress theme galleries that include various examples of great premium WP themes in this post:
+You can see several WordPress theme galleries that include various examples of WordPress themes here:

 (Browse Thousands Of FREE WordPress Themes!)

-Here are just some of the many benefits of using WordPress themes over choosing web development tools that require traditional web design:
+Here are just some of the many benefits and advantages of choosing WordPress themes over using tools that require traditional web design:

-Themes are very easy to install on your site.
-Just upload the plugin file to your Plugin folder via your admin login and activate.
-Even easier still, you can install any of the themes listed in the WordPress themes repository at WordPress.org) directly inside your WP site’s admin area.
+Themes are quite easy to install on your site.
+Simply upload a zip folder that contains the plugin files to your Plugin folder via your dashboard and activate.
+Even easier still, you can install any of the themes listed in the theme directory at WordPress.org) directly inside your WP site’s admin area.

-- WordPress has a large community of professional website designers who contribute thousands of fantastic WP Themes available to users.
+- WordPress has a large online community of commercial website developers and development companies who make thousands of great-looking, high quality WP Themes available to WP users.
 Many of these themes are 100% free to use!

-- Themes give sites a unified and consistent design across all of your blog’s elements, i.e. pages, headers, footers, layouts, etc …
+- Themes give sites a unified and consistent look across all of the blog’s elements, like pages, headers, footers, layouts, etc …

-- A “theme” works independently of your website’s content.
-This allows you replace themes as often as you need without affecting the site’s information.
+- A “theme” works independently of your site’s content.
+This allows you change themes as often as you need without deleting the underlying content.

-- Many themes provide built-in features and options that enable you to customize your site’s layout and design elements and create a unique look to suit your preferences.
+- Many WP themes come with additional functionality and options that let you easily customize the theme’s style and design elements to create a unique look to suit your taste.

-- Many WordPress themes are built using a framework that enables users to update themes to newer theme versions without losing any customizations (e.g. styles)
+- Many WP themes are built using a framework that enables users to update themes to a newer theme version without losing its unique customizations (e.g. CSS styles)

-- WordPress allows you to search, import and install WordPress Themes automatically directly from within your admin panel.
+- WordPress allows you to search, import, install and update WordPress Themes automatically within your admin panel.

 Responsive WP Themes

-Many theme developers are now developing “responsive” themes for the WordPress platform.
+Many WordPress theme designers are now developing “responsive” themes for the WordPress CMS platform.

-A responsive theme allows websites to automatically reconfigure the layout to display smoothly over different monitor sizes and screen resolutions, as well as different platforms) …
+A responsive theme allows websites to automatically resize to display smoothly across different monitor sizes and screen resolutions, as well as different platforms) …

-A responsive theme is also optimized for each platform.
-Users can navigate, read and display a site on various devices without having to resize anything, or requiring website owners to have installed additional display elements.
+Responsive themes are also optimized for different types of devices.
+Users can navigate, read and load the site on various device platforms without having to resize anything, or requiring the website owner to install additional browser tools.

-Note: When purchasing WordPress themes, we strongly recommend choosing a responsive WordPress theme.
-Not only will the theme ensure that your website will display correctly across all of your visitors’ devices, but it also means that the theme is newer than most non-responsive themes and therefore should comply with the latest standards, practices and techniques of website design and web coding.
+Note: When downloading WordPress themes, it’s a good idea to choose a responsive WordPress theme.
+Not only will the theme ensure that your website will display correctly on your visitors’ devices, but it also means that the theme is newer than most non-responsive themes and therefore should comply with the latest standards, practices and techniques of web design and coding.

-I hope the above article has given you a better understanding of WP themes, what themes are, how they help you and your business save money on web development costs, and how themes make it easy to customize a website.
+We hope this basic overview has helped you gain a better understanding of themes, what themes are, how themes help your business save money on web development costs, and how themes make customizing websites easy.